How to use VI MIDI

 You will find them at 01 Violin solo/ 01 SHORT + LONG NOTES

-Now you should able to switch between VI_sus_Vib and VI_staccato by setting keyswitches in your sequencer or by pressing (live) your keyboard.
-In the picture below you can see the inserted keyswitches (Piano-Editor)
+Now you should be able to switch between VI_sus_Vib and VI_staccato by setting key switches in your sequencer or by pressing (live) your keyboard.

-Attention: The keyswitches always should be set a little before you need the new articulation (I suspect some ms).
+Attention: I recommend to place the keyswitches always a little bit before you need the new articulation.

 Please check with the picture above how to set keyswitches now in your sequencer.